Nuzza/OneTab-Reborn/README.md

 # OneTab Reborn
-OneTab Reborn is a remake of the original OneTab extension to be more modern, responsive, and brings native dark mode support.
+OneTab Reborn is a remake of the original OneTab extension to have a more modern appearance.

 ## Info
 **Latest Version: 0.2 BETA**

-**Development Status: On Hold**
+**Development Status: Active!**

+## Announcements
+- Update (21/08/22): The development of OneTab Reborn has continued as I have found some extra time and motivation to go through the obscure JS files and understand how they work.
+Since the Devs of the original OneTab extension have added native dark mode support in the latest version, OneTab Reborn will now be prominently focussed on UI alterations brining a fresh coat of paint to the original OneTab extension.
+I don't have a release date planned for 0.3, but expect it sometime next month as I work on finalising the new UI changes.

-**Note (20/04/22): Due to how complex and cryptic the original OneTab js files are as well as Uni taking priority, I have decided to put the development of OneTab Reborn on hold until I get the time to rework the js files.**
+- Update (20/04/22): Due to how complex and cryptic the original OneTab JS files are as well as Uni taking priority, I have decided to put the development of OneTab Reborn on hold until I get the time to rework the JS files.

 ## Compatibility
 - OneTab Reborn is completely compatible with OneTab URLs so you can easily move your existing URLs to OneTab Reborn through the Import/Export section.